Satellites are largely responsible for the quality of life humans now experience on Earth.

 At the scene news broadcasts, whether live reporting on a vote at the Capitol or from the scene of a traffic accident, are sent from the field to the studio via satellite.

 Space Science – The most interesting phenomena are best studied at frequencies that are only accessible from space.
 This is why satellite telescopes have been critical to understanding pulsars and black holes as well as measuring the age of the universe.
 Some would argue that the Hubble Space Telescope is the most valuable astronomical tool ever built.

 Want to know more about satellite communications?
-Tonex offers Satellite Communications Training, Crash Course, a 4-day class that focuses on satellite communications, payloads, systems engineering and architecture of satellite systems including application requirements such as digital video and broadband media, mobile services, IP networking and UDP/TCP/IP services, concept of operations, identifying end-to-end satellite payload requirements and constellation.
+Tonex offers Satellite Communications Training, Bootcamp Course, a 4-day class that focuses on satellite communications, payloads, systems engineering and architecture of satellite systems including application requirements such as digital video and broadband media, mobile services, IP networking and UDP/TCP/IP services, concept of operations, identifying end-to-end satellite payload requirements and constellation.